gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 Usage
 -----
 MergeSTR takes as input two or more VCF files with TR genotypes and outputs a combined VCF file.
-Note, input VCF files must be sorted, indexed, and have the appropriate `##contig` header lines.
+Note, input VCF files must be bgzipped, sorted, indexed, and have the appropriate `##contig` header lines.
+See "Instructions on Compressing and Indexing VCF files" below for commands for preparing tabix-indexed VCF files.

 To run mergeSTR use the following command::